About

 Newtonsoft.Json Copyright © 2007 James Newton-King (MIT)

-Palaso Library: © SIL International (MIT)
+Palaso Library: © SIL Global (MIT)

 About SIL

-SIL International is a faith-based nonprofit organization committed to serving language communities worldwide as they build capacity for sustainable language development.
+SIL Global is a faith-based nonprofit organization committed to serving language communities worldwide as they build capacity for sustainable language development.
 SIL does this primarily through research, translation, training and materials development.
 SIL works alongside ethnolinguistic communities and their partners as they discover how language development addresses the challenging areas of their daily lives—social, cultural, political, economic and spiritual.

 SIL Language Technology supports these activities by developing software, fonts and keyboards.
 To find out more about our work follow the links at the bottom of this page.